 Humans have been endowed with a sense of awe for music, beauty, poetry, etc. There is an esthetic appreciation within us that is unrivaled elsewhere.
 Man is capable of love and hate and a variety of in-between emotions.

 We have a religious urge that is universally manifest in the need to worship something (even if, in delusion, it is only a dumb beast or an inanimate idol — cf. Rom.
 1:20-23).

 We have a feeling for the “eternal” (Eccl.
-3:11, ASV, ESV); an element that longs for something beyond the stark chill of the grave.
+3:11, ASV, ESV).
+An element that longs for something beyond the stark chill of the grave.
 No chimp strains to scope the eternal horizon!
 Dostoevsky, the Russian writer, pointed out that there can be no morality for mankind apart from the “higher idea” that we possess a soul that will live eternally (Berdyaev, p.
 105).

 Sadly, we must acknowledge that the luster of our creation in the “image” of God has been marred by human rebellion.
-However, it is refreshing indeed to realize that human beings may be “renewed” by the redemptive mission of Jesus Christ, and thus “put on the new man, that *after God has been created in righteousness and holiness of truth”* (Eph.
-4:23-24, emp. supplied; cf. “image” in Col. 3:10 ).
+However, it is refreshing indeed to realize that human beings may be “renewed” by the redemptive mission of Jesus Christ, and thus “put on the new man, that after God has been created in righteousness and holiness of truth” (Eph.
+4:23-24, emp. added; cf. “image” in Col. 3:10 ).